 I am a person that generally operates from a pure heart.
 I love, love.
-I seem to attract broken men, and I thought it was because I was supposed to heal them.
+I seemed to attract broken men, and I thought it was because I was supposed to heal them.
 The men that I previously dated, I chose based on their personalities.
-Some of them were really good looking, but most were not what I am typically attracted to.
+Some of them were good-looking, but most were not what I am typically attracted to.
 Most of them were not morally sound or emotionally stable.
 When I started dating, the only real red flag that I was taught to look for, was being unequally yoked.
 My parents pushed that heavy, so I wasn’t aware of the other red flags to look out for when dating.
-I ignored certain things in an effort to give love that I thought that my partner needed.
+I ignored certain things to give the love that I thought my partner needed.
 One of my relationships was very toxic and abusive.
 I wanted to be the difference maker in his life because I thought I saw his potential.
-Although when I challenged him, it usually ended up turning physical, I thought if I stood up to him, the abuse would stop, he would learn to respect me, but he did not.
+Although when I challenged him, it usually ended up turning physical, I thought if I stood up to him, the abuse would stop, and he would learn to respect me, but he did not.
 I stayed because I loved him and he was a go-getter, actually more like a hustler.
 That hustler mentality was one of the things that attracted me to him, but he was very deficient in most other areas.
-I would like to attribute that to his age, because he was only 21 and I was 24, when we started dating, but his actions could also be attributed to his up bringing.
+I would like to attribute that to his age because he was only 21 and I was 24 when we started dating, but his actions could also be attributed to his upbringing.
 We were together for five years.
 I finally left when I realized that enough was enough.

 In other relationships, they often also lasted longer than they were supposed to.
-I focused too much on being in a relationship, than bettering myself.
-I literally would go from one boyfriend to next, without giving myself a break in between to focus on me.
-When the last relationship ended, I settled for situationships.
+I focused too much on being in a relationship than bettering myself.
+I literally would go from one boyfriend to the next, without giving myself a break in between to focus on myself.
+When the last relationship ended, I settled for situations.
 They weren’t as demanding as a real relationship, and I thought that I was healing from past relationships in the process.
-I deceived myself into thinking that I wasn’t going to fall in love, or give too much of myself to that person.
+I deceived myself into thinking that I wasn’t going to fall in love or give too much of myself to that person.
 I set myself up for failure, time and time again.

 So when do you stay in a relationship or situationship that is no longer serving you?
 My answer is, NEVER!
 Honestly, a situationship will never serve you, at least not as a woman.
-The man is basically using you for everything he can get from you, while he also entertains other women.
+The man is using you for everything he can get from you, while he also entertains other women.
 It’s very selfish, but if someone is going to give you everything upfront, there’s no need to put in the work.
 This is how men think about situationships.
 For monogamous relationships, there are many factors to consider when deciding whether to stay or go.
 In general, if a relationship is failing, it is usually because of one or two things.
-The first reason, is because of bad communication.
+The first reason is because of bad communication.
 Communication is the key to everything.
-When there is a breakdown in communication, both parties are misunderstood, conversations are impossible to have, insecurity sets in, the love may leave, the attraction goes down, and many other issues can arise.
+When there is a communication breakdown, both parties are misunderstood, conversations are impossible to have, insecurity sets in, the love may leave, the attraction goes down, and many other issues can arise.
 Relationships do not have to end if there is a lack of communication, because great communication has to be developed.
 Most people do not realize that communication isn’t automatically established just because you are in a relationship.
 It takes intentionally being open and honest about everything that is going on in the relationship.
 The saying “closed mouths don’t get fed,” is very applicable here.
 A person won’t know how you feel, what you expect, what you like or dislike if you don’t speak up.
-If you’ve chosen this person to give your time or life to, than make sure you both create a space of transparency, where there is honesty without judgement, animosity, anger or fear.
-If effective communication can not be established, than everything else in the relationship will eventually breakdown.
+If you’ve chosen this person to give your time or life to, then make sure you both create a space of transparency, where there is honesty without judgment, animosity, anger, or fear.
+If effective communication can not be established, then everything else in the relationship will eventually break down.
 When this happens, it’s time to move on.

 ~Peace, Love, and Blessings~